syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

             {
                 (settings as TextSettings).Color = new SolidColorBrush(Colors.Green);
             }
     }

 {% endhighlight %}

 ## ImageEdited event

 This event occurs whenever you start to edit an image.
-You can know whether the current image is edited or not using the IsImageEdited argument.
+You can know whether the current image is edited using the `IsImageEdited` argument.

-{% highlight c# %}
+{% highlight C# %}

+    using Syncfusion.UI.Xaml.ImageEditor;

     public MainPage()
     {
         . . .
         imageEditor.ImageEdited += ImageEditor_ImageEdited;
         . . .
     }

-private void ImageEditor_ImageEdited(object sender, ImageEditedEventArgs e) {
+    private void ImageEditor_ImageEdited(object sender, ImageEditedEventArgs e)
+    {
-    if (args.IsImageEdited)
+        if (e.IsImageEdited)
         {
         }
     }

 {% endhighlight %}